Quick and easy homemade strawberry syrup, perfect for serving over waffles, pancakes, or ice cream.

 Homemade Strawberry Syrup

-- In a small pot, cover strawberries with water and simmer for 10 to 15 minutes, until water is bright red and strawberries are dull.
+- In a small pot, combine strawberries and the water and simmer for 10 to 15 minutes, until water is bright red and strawberries are dull.

 - Strain the juice from the strawberries through a fine mesh strainer and discard the strawberries.

-- Wipe out the pan, return juice, and add your sugar.
+- Wipe out the pot, return juice, and add your sugar.